Freezing into Stripe States in Two-Dimensional Ferromagnets and Crossing Probabilities in Critical Percolation

-When a two-dimensional Ising ferromagnet is quenched from above the critical temperature to zero temperature, the system eventually converges to either a ground state (all spins aligned) or an infinitely long-lived metastable stripe state.
+When a two-dimensional Ising ferromagnet is quenched from above the critical temperature to zero temperature, the system eventually converges to either a ground state or an infinitely long-lived metastable stripe state.
 By applying results from percolation theory, we analytically determine the probability to reach the stripe state as a function of the aspect ratio and the form of the boundary conditions.
 These predictions agree with simulation results.
 Our approach generally applies to coarsening dynamics of non-conserved scalar fields in two dimensions.

-We investigate the fate of a kinetic two-dimensional Ising ferromagnet following a quench from above the critical temperature to zero temperature.
-Intriguingly, this evolving system can sometimes get trapped in an infinitely long-lived metastable stripe state that spans the system vertically or horizontally~\cite{spirin_fate_2001,stein_2005,potts}.
-The case of two dimensions is special; in one dimension the system always reaches the ground state, while in three or more dimensions the ground state is never reached~\cite{spirin_fate_2001}.
+What is the fate of a kinetic two-dimensional Ising ferromagnet after a quench from above the critical temperature to zero temperature?
+While the ground state is {\em always} reached in one dimension and {\em never} reached in three dimensions~\cite{spirin_fate_2001}, the two-dimensional system is enigmatic.
+Previous numerical evidence indicates that a square-lattice system can either get trapped in an infinitely long-lived metastable stripe state with probability close to $\frac{1}{3}$~\cite{spirin_fate_2001,stein_2005,potts}, or reach the ground state.
+In this work, we propose an exact value for the probability for the two-dimensional system to reach the stripe state, thereby establishing that the ground state is not necessarily reached.

-In this Letter we propose exact probabilities for a two-dimensional Ising system to reach this metastable stripe state.
-Our argument should apply to {\em any} curvature-driven coarsening process with a non-conserved scalar order parameter, such as the time-dependent Ginzburg-Landau equation~\cite{lif_62,gunton_dynamics_1983, bray_review}.
-For a square system, the probability to get trapped in a vertical or a horizontal stripe state was previously estimated~\cite{spirin_fate_2001,stein_2005} to be close to $\frac{1}{3}$.
-Here we exploit the relation between coarsening and critical percolation to argue that this probability equals $\frac{1}{2}-\frac{\sqrt{3}}{2 \pi} \ln \frac{27}{16} = 0.3558\ldots$ for a system with free boundary conditions; the corresponding freezing probability for periodic boundary conditions is found to be 0.3390\ldots.
+Our argument is based on relating the {\em non-equilibrium} phenomenon of coarsening and {\em equilibrium} continuum percolation at the critical point, We will exploit this unexpected relation to argue that the probability to reach a stripe state equals $\frac{1}{2}-\frac{\sqrt{3}}{2 \pi} \ln \frac{27}{16} = 0.3558\ldots$ for free boundary conditions; the corresponding freezing probability for periodic boundary conditions is 0.3388\ldots.
+This result applies to {\em any} curvature-driven coarsening process with a non-conserved scalar order parameter, such as the time-dependent Ginzburg-Landau equation~\cite{lif_62,gunton_dynamics_1983, bray_review}.

-Our approach is based on two key ingredients:
+Our approach is based on two key observations: